micahstubbs/curriculum/source/projects/eventmanager.markdown

 example of a poorly formed external service.
 Great applications are often built on the backs of such services.

-We are intersted in the 'first_Name' column.
+We are interested in the 'first_Name' column.
 At the moment we have a string of text that represents the entire row.
 We need to convert the string into an array of columns.
 The separation of the columns can be identified by the comma ',' separator.
 We want to split the string into pieces wherever we see a comma.